Backendless/ui-builder-library/components/bl-collapsiblePanel-component/README.md

 ## Examples

-Below is a Codeless Example highlighting how to use the CollapsiblePanel component:
+Below is an Example highlighting how to use the CollapsiblePanel component:

 <p align="center">
   <img src="./example-images/example.png" alt="collapsiblePanel example" width="780"/>